fxamacker/cbor/README.md

 * [x] [Release v1.5](https://github.com/fxamacker/cbor/releases) -- Add option to shrink floating-point values to smaller sizes like float16 (if they preserve value).
 * [x] [Release v1.5](https://github.com/fxamacker/cbor/releases) -- Add options for encoding floating-point NaN values: NaNConvertNone, NaNConvert7e00, NaNConvertQuiet, or NaNConvertPreserveSignal.
-* [x] [Release v2.0](https://github.com/fxamacker/cbor/releases) -- Improved API, faster performance, less memory allocs, and better code quality.
+* [x] [Release v2.0](https://github.com/fxamacker/cbor/releases) -- Improved API, faster performance, less memory allocs, five options for encoding time and cleaner code.
+Decode NaN or Infinity time values as if they were NULL (to Go's "zero time".)

-In v2.0, more functions are identical to `encoding/json`.
-Functions with identical params and return types as `encoding/json` include:
+In v2.0, more functions are identical to encoding/json, including:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, `decoder.Decode`.

+v2 API was needed in order to simplify adding new features planned for v2.1 and v2.2.

+__Roadmap__:

-Coming soon: support for CBOR tags (major type 6) in v2.1 (est. Feb 9, 2020).
-After that, options for handling duplicate map keys.
+ * v2.1 (Feb.
+9, 2020) support for CBOR tags (major type 6) and some decoder optimizations.
+ * v2.2 (Feb.
+2020) options for handling duplicate map keys.

 ## Design Goals
 This library is designed to be a generic CBOR encoder and decoder.
 It was initially created for a [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries (in Go) didn't meet certain criteria in 2019.